|

 (c.1295-1323) - Razo IX of Liederkerke (d.
 1323), the son of Razo VIII of Liederkerke and Aleyde of Boelare.

-After the death of Razo IX, the lands of Boelare passed to the House of Harnes.
-When Flanders became part of the Duchy of Burgundy in 1389, the Flemish peerdoms became meaningless positions, and the title disappears from use.
+The lands of Boelare passed to the House of Harnes in 1323 after the death of Razo IX.
+When Flanders in 1389 became part of the Duchy of Burgundy, the Flemish peerdoms became meaningless positions.

 Knights of the Crusades

 Several of the lords of Harnes participated in the Crusades.
 Either Michel I or Michel II probably followed their cousins, Godfrey of Bouillon and/or Baldwin II of Boulogne, on the First Crusade (1096-1099).
-Another de Harnes, Michel III, was the constable of Thierry of Alsace and probably followed Thierry when Thierry initiated the Second Crusade (1147-1149).
-Michel V, the Knight-trouvere followed Baldwin IX of Flanders on the conquest of Constantinople during the Fourth Crusade (1202-1204). and became a French hero at the battle of Bouvines on French soil in 1214.
-Michel VI and/or his son Hugh I followed King Louis IX (St. Louis) of France on at least one of his crusades (1250 or 1270).
+Later Michel III of Harnes was the constable of Thierry of Alsace, and he probably followed Thierry when Thierry initiated the Second Crusade (1147-1149).
+Michel V of Harnes, the Knight-trouvere followed Baldwin IX of Flanders on the conquest of Constantinople during the Fourth Crusade (1202-1204), and he became a French hero in 1214 at the battle of Bouvines, which was fought on French soil following the Crusade.
+Michel VI of Harnes and/or his son Hugh I followed King Louis IX (St. Louis) of France on at least one of his crusades (1250 or 1270).

 Armes de Harnes